mth229/mth229.github.io/symbolic.md

 factor(x^2 + 2x + 1)
 ```

 `SymPy` will leave terms in factored form.
-To multiply them out, can
+To multiply them out can
 be requested through the function `expand`:

 ```